innot/PET-Digital-Simulation/README.md

 ![overview](./docs/images/full_system_booted.png)

+It can be used to analyze and understand how this computer and its components works on a logic level basis.
+To see how simple (or complex) of a circuit is required to make a fairly simple computer as the PET tick.

+It also might help in troubleshooting real PETs by comparing the (hopefully) correct signals of the simulation to signals on the faulty computer.

+And it was fun to make.

 ## Requirements

 To run this simulation the Digital Simulator by Helmut Neemann is required.
 It can be downloaded [here](https://github.com/hneemann/Digital/releases/latest/download/Digital.zip).

 After starting Digital a Plugin containing the simulation code for the 6502 CPU and some other special chips needs to be loaded into Digital.

 Go to `Edit`->`Settings`->`Advanced`->`Java Library` and select the "PETComponentsDigitalPlugin.jar" file which is included in the PET Simulator.

 After adding the plugin a restart is required.